Site Monitoring

 Pre-site monitoring

-To prepare for the site monitoring, the staff conducting the site visit will review the subrecipient's updated policies and procedures, relevant board of director information, the current grant application (goals and objectives), previous monitoring reports, program reports and claims.
+To prepare for the site monitoring, staff conducting the site visit will review the subrecipient's updated policies and procedures, relevant board of director information, the current grant application (goals and objectives), previous monitoring reports, program reports and claims.

 On-site monitoring

-Staff will interview staff, review professional services contracts, review property and equipment purchased with grant funds, review redacted client files and review financial information, including time and activity logs.
+Staff will interview staff, review professional services contracts, review property and equipment purchased with grant funds, review redacted client files (if requested) and review financial information, including time and activity logs.
 Shelters will also be monitored for safety and accessibility.
 Staff will discuss best practices and offer assistance where needed to improve services to crime victims.